 Apply to Exhibit

-Instrument Makers who wish to exhibit at the 2017 National Folk Festival are invited to complete an online application form, which can be accessed 1 September.
+Instrument Makers who wish to exhibit at the 2019 National Folk Festival are invited to complete an online application form via the link at the bottom of this page.
 Due to space limitations, we may be unable to accept all applicants, but makers who don’t get a spot this year will certainly be considered for future years.
 If your application is successful, you will also need to supply a copy of your current Public Liability Insurance and a Register of Dangerous and Hazardous Materials.
-All fees must be paid 1 February 2017.
+All fees must be paid 1 February 2019.

 Instrument Makers Fees